famous-battles-wars

 The Largest Hoplite Army

-The following spring, the Greek alliance assembled the largest hoplite army ever seen: nearly 40,000 men from various city-states, commanded by the Spartan regent Pausanias.
+The following spring, the Greek alliance assembled the largest hoplite army ever seen: nearly 40,000 men from various city-states, commanded by the Spartan regent Pausanias, who served as regent for the young son of Leonidas.
 They marched to meet Mardonius's Persian army at Plataea, in Boeotia.
-The Persian army, still enormous, included infantry, cavalry, and archers.
+The Persian army, still enormous at perhaps 100,000 men, included infantry, cavalry, and archers, as well as Greek allies from Thebes and other city-states that had submitted to Xerxes.
 The Greeks took up a defensive position on the foothills of Mount Cithaeron, avoiding the flat plains where Persian cavalry could operate freely.
 For several days, the two armies engaged in a deadly standoff, with Persian cavalry harassing Greek supply lines and poisoning the water source.
+The Persian commander, Mardonius, was an experienced general who sought to draw the Greeks into open ground where his cavalry could deliver a decisive blow.

-Pausanias struggled to maintain cohesion among the fragile alliance.
-He ordered a night withdrawal to a more defensible position, but the retreat became confused and disjointed.
-At dawn, the Greeks were scattered and vulnerable.
-Mardonius, seeing his chance, launched a full-scale assault.
+Pausanias struggled to maintain cohesion among the fragile alliance, which was riven by rivalries and differing strategic priorities.
+He ordered a night withdrawal to a more defensible position near the temple of Demeter, but the retreat became confused and disjointed in the darkness.
+At dawn, the Greeks were scattered and vulnerable, with units separated and out of position.
+Mardonius, seeing his chance, launched a full-scale assault, expecting to crush the disorganized Greeks.
 The Persians, with their wicker shields and short spears, charged into the hoplite lines.
 The battle turned into a brutal, slogging fight.
 The Spartans, on the right flank, bore the brunt of the attack.
 They fought without their traditional phalanx formation, which had broken down in the night retreat.
 Instead, they fought in small groups, relying on their individual armor and discipline.
-The Persian archers fired volleys, but the hoplite bronze plates deflected the arrows.
-The crucial moment came when Mardonius, leading from the front, was killed by a Spartan hoplite.
-His death shattered Persian morale, and the army collapsed.
+The Persian archers fired volleys, but the hoplite bronze plates deflected the arrows with a sound like hail on a roof.
+The crucial moment came when Mardonius, leading from the front on a white horse, was killed by a Spartan hoplite named Arimnestus.
+His death shattered Persian morale, and the army collapsed into a rout.
 The Battle of Plataea was the decisive land battle of the Persian Wars.
 The Persian invasion of Greece was over.
+The Greeks had lost perhaps 1,500 men, while the Persians lost tens of thousands.

 The Liberation of Ionia

 Simultaneously, the Greek fleet, now allied with the Samian and other Ionian Greek cities, sailed to Mycale, on the coast of Asia Minor.
 There, in a parallel battle, the Greeks landed and attacked the Persian camp.
-The hoplites, fighting on the beaches, routed the Persian garrison.
-The Battle of Mycale broke Persian control over the Aegean and freed the Greek cities of Ionia.
+The hoplites, fighting on the beaches, routed the Persian garrison in a battle that was said to have occurred on the same day as Plataea.
+The Battle of Mycale broke Persian control over the Aegean and freed the Greek cities of Ionia, which had been under Persian rule for decades.
 The twin victories of Plataea and Mycale ended the Persian threat to the Greek mainland and set the stage for the rise of the Athenian Empire, known as the Delian League.
+The Greeks had not only defended their homeland but had also liberated their kin across the Aegean.
+The Persian Wars were a defining moment in Greek history, a struggle that forged a common Hellenic identity out of hundreds of often-warring city-states.

 The Legacy of the Hoplites

 The military innovations of the hoplites also influenced later warfare.
-The phalanx evolved into the Macedonian phalanx of Philip II and Alexander the Great, which used a longer spear (sarissa) and conquered the Persian Empire itself, a poetic reversal of the invasions of the 5th century BC.
+The phalanx evolved into the Macedonian phalanx of Philip II and Alexander the Great, which used a longer spear (sarissa) up to eighteen feet in length and conquered the Persian Empire itself, a poetic reversal of the invasions of the 5th century BC.
 The discipline and tactics of the hoplite infantry influenced the Roman legion, which itself borrowed heavily from Greek military organization.
 The values of discipline, courage, and sacrifice that the hoplites embodied became core virtues of the Western martial tradition.
+Even today, the imagery and ideals of the hoplite—the citizen defending his home, the willingness to stand firm against overwhelming odds, the bond of comrades in arms—continue to resonate.

 For further reading on the military and political context, see the Encyclopedia Britannica's overview of the Persian Wars and the World History Encyclopedia's detailed account.
-For a deeper analysis of the hoplite phalanx, the work of Victor Davis Hanson, particularly "The Western Way of War," is essential, and his thesis can be explored in this JSTOR article on hoplite warfare.
+For a deeper analysis of the hoplite phalanx and its social implications, the work of Victor Davis Hanson, particularly "The Western Way of War," is essential, and his thesis can be explored in this JSTOR article on hoplite warfare.
+Additionally, for a comprehensive look at the entire conflict, Herodotus's "The Histories" remains the primary ancient source.

 The heroic tales of the Greek hoplites are not merely ancient history; they are a living legacy.
 They remind us that the defense of freedom often requires sacrifice, and that the courage of ordinary citizens, fighting for their homes and their principles, can overcome even the most overwhelming of foes.
-The memory of their deeds has inspired generations of soldiers, statesmen, and citizens, and continues to resonate in the modern world as a testament to the enduring power of human courage.
+The memory of their deeds has inspired generations of soldiers, statesmen, and citizens, and continues to resonate in the modern world as a reminder of the enduring power of human courage grounded in community and conviction.